Publication Date: January 3, 2008

 Release 1.0 can be installed in a standalone or LAN environment.
 In a standalone installation, all program files, including the EDExpress database, are installed and stored on the hard drive of a single PC.

 If you want to run EDExpress for Windows in a LAN environment, you must first run a network server installation and designate a location on your LAN for your EDExpress database.
 After the network server installation is complete, you must run network workstation installations on all PCs that will access the EDExpress database on your LAN, designating the correct LAN drive and folder for your database during each workstation installation.

 If you receive any prompts during the Release 1.0 installation indicating an existing file was found and asking if you want to overwrite it, click Yes.

 Other system and network requirements are outlined in the Installation Guide for EDExpress for Windows 2008-2009, available now on the FSAdownload Web site, located at http://fsadownload.ed.gov.

 If You Have Questions

 You can also post questions regarding EDExpress on FSATECH.
-FSATECH is an electronic mailing list for technical questions about Federal Student Aid systems, software, and mainframe products.
-For more information about FSATECH, including how to subscribe, go to fsa4schools.ed.gov, click "Listserves/Mailing Lists"on the left menu, and click the "FSATech" link.
+FSATECH is an e-mail listserv for technical questions about Federal Student Aid systems, software, and mainframe products.
+For more information about FSATECH, including how to subscribe, go to http://fsa4schools.ed.gov, click "Listserves/Mailing Lists" on the left menu, and click the "FSATech listserv" link.